Saskatchewan Highway 2: Route description

-At km 103 is the town of Assiniboia where 1,260 vpd results in the highway designated as an asphalt concrete (AS) Class 2 primary weight highway all the way to Moose Jaw.
-Junction with Highway 13, the Red Coat Trail occurs at km 103, providing access to Lafleche.
-Vantage is located to the west of the highway along this stretch, with access provided at km 128.
+At kilometre 103 is the town of Assiniboia where 1,260 vpd results in the highway designated as an asphalt concrete (AS) Class 2 primary weight highway all the way to Moose Jaw.
+Junction with Highway 13, the Red Coat Trail, occurs at kilometre 103, providing access to Lafleche.
+Vantage is located to the west of the highway along this stretch, with access provided at kilometre 128.
 Mossbank is located at the intersection with Highway 718.
 Here is the south-east portion of Old Wives Lake, which is a part of the Chaplin Lake, Old Wives Lake, Reed Lakes (Hemispheric) - Western Hemisphere Shorebird Reserve Network (WHSRN) Site, a designated Hemispheric Shorebird Reserve Network, protecting three saline lakes, saline and freshwater marshes.
 Ardill is located near the northern extremity of Lake of the Rivers.
-Highway 36 is located at km 175, which provides access to Crestwynd, and the Jean Louis Legare Regional Park.
-At km 183, is the junction with Highway 716 west providing access to Briercrest.
+Highway 36 is located at kilometre 175, which provides access to Crestwynd, and the Jean Louis Legare Regional Park.
+At kilometre 183, is the junction with Highway 716 west providing access to Briercrest.

 Veteran's Memorial Highway

-Between Moose Jaw and Chamberlain runs through the Qu'Appelle Valley across Buffalo Pound Lake.
+Between Moose Jaw and Chamberlain, Highway 2 runs through the Qu'Appelle Valley across Buffalo Pound Lake.

-The home of the Snowbirds, the Canadian Forces 431 Air Demonstration Squadron is at CFB Moose Jaw, Bushell Park at the km 202 junction with Highway 363.
-Before entering the city of Moose Jaw is an 18 km divided or twinned highway section.
+The home of the Snowbirds, the Canadian Forces 431 Air Demonstration Squadron is at CFB Moose Jaw, Bushell Park at the kilometre 202 junction with Highway 363.
+Before entering the city of Moose Jaw is an 18 km twinned highway section.
 Highway 2 becomes an urban couplet for 1 km before going through the centre of the city.
 Moose Jaw features large roadside attractions such as Capone's Car, Moose Family, and Mac the Moose.
 Temple Gardens Mineral Spa Resort, Tunnels of Moose Jaw, and History of Transportation Western Development Museum. are major sites of interest of this city.